Shippable/docs/sources/ci/tutorial/build-push-image-to-docker-hub.md

 The optional section does the following things

 * If the ci section runs without any error, then using in-built utility function `put_resource_state` we copy the image tag into the `versionName` field of image `app_be_img` resource.
 Utility functions are invoked using the command `shipctl`.
 A full list of these commands are [here](platform/tutorial/using-shipctl)
 * `resources` section is used to define resources that are used by the assembly line.
-Here we are creating an image named `app_be_img` that can be access using integration `drship_dockerhub`. `versionTemplate` has the information used to create the first version of the image. `sourceName` contains the location of the image and the  `versionName` contains the tag. `isPull` is used to configure whether the image is automatically pull or not.
+Here we are creating an image named `app_be_img` that can be access using integration `drship_dockerhub`. `versionTemplate` has the information used to create the first version of the image. `sourceName` contains the location of the image and the  `versionName` contains the tag. `isPull` is used to configure whether the image is automatically pulled or not.
 Everytime a new tag is created, a new version get created.
 This is what `put_resource_state` does i.e. increment the version if there is any change
 * `jobs` section is used to define a jobs that run as part of the Assembly Line.
 When a CI project is enable a job is automatically created with the name of the repo appended by `_runCI`.
 We are extending this automatically created CI job to also have an image output.
 In additon we are also adding a flag.
 We are allowing these jobs to run in parallel if multiple webhooks come in and also we making sure it only triggers when all dependencies are in consistent state, hence `strict`

 ###3.
 Enable the repo for CI